The Society of Visually Impaired Lawyers

 It should be noted that copyright legislation permits a visually impaired person (or someone on behalf of a visually impaired person) to make a copy of a hard copy text for the purpose of transforming or converting that text into an accessible format.
 This would include scanning a whole text to convert into an electronic accessible file, synthetic audio or to convert into braille, or producing an enlarged photocopy.
 The publisher's permission is not required for the purposes of producing a copy of the text in an accessible alternative format for a visually impaired student.

 Publishers of legal textbooks may be willing to provide an electronic version of student or practitioner texts to a visually impaired student or an institution for the use of a particular visually impaired student.
-The approach taken by publishers varies and may require the institution/student to confirm that they have purchased a print copy of the text; the disabled students welfare officer to confirm that the student is studying at the institution; the institution and/or student to sign a licence agreement restricting use of the file; and/or payment of a fee.
+The approach taken by publishers varies and may require the institution or student to confirm that they have purchased a print copy of the text; the disabled students welfare officer to confirm that the student is studying at the institution; the institution or student to sign a licence agreement restricting use of the file; or payment of a fee.
 Even if a publisher is willing to provide electronic files to the student, the files may be in a format not immediately accessible to the student, for example, in PDF or similar image files that are difficult to access with screen reading software.
 Irrespective of the format, however, it may be less time consuming or costly to convert such electronic files into an accessible format than scanning a hard copy book into a computer from scratch or producing enlarged photocopies of a whole text.

 The RNIB's Library (www.rnib.org.uk/living-with-sight-loss/independent-living/reading-and-books/books/) has a small law section.